Tim-Yu/BrainWear_gait_analysis/README.md

 The raw data collected from the AX3 accelerometer need to be pre-processed using the biobank RF-HMM code.
 Please follow the instruction [Biobank RF-HMM code](https://github.com/Tim-Yu/BrainWear_gait_analysis/blob/master/Biobank_data_processing.txt).

-After the initial processing, the raw gz file was converted to the csv file, meanwhile, the activity classification results were stored into the -timeSeries.csv.gz file
+After the initial processing, the raw CWA file was converted to the csv file, meanwhile, the activity classification results were stored into the -timeSeries.csv.gz file

 ## The splicer